openebs/mayastor-docs/quickstart/deploy-mayastor.md

 ### etcd

+**Note: Execute this step ONLY if deploying a version of Mayastor after v0.8.0** If you have used the definition files from the links given in the previous sections, this step should be omitted.

 Mayastor uses [etcd](https://etcd.io/), a distributed, reliable key-value store, to persist runtime configuration.

 The steps described below provide an example of how etcd cluster can be deployed for use by Mayastor.